Turskyi/ethical_scanner/README.md

 ## Installation

 To install Ethical Scanner, you need to have Flutter SDK and Android Studio installed on your machine.
 You can follow the official documentation to set up your development environment.
-To run Ethical Scanner on your device or emulator, you need to clone this repository and open it in Android Studio.
+To run an Ethical Scanner on your device or emulator, you need to clone this repository and open it in
+Android Studio.
 Then, you can use the run button or the command line to launch the app.
 For more information, see the Flutter documentation.

 ### Data flow